moritztucher/100Days-of-SwiftUI/Notes on Swift Syntax.md

     print("Handle errors here")
 }
 ```
-with `catch` all errors are caught if specific errors should be caught use `catch nameError.error1`
+with `catch` all errors are caught if specific errors should be caught use `catch nameError.error1`.
+A generic `catch` is always needed.

 ## Closures
 * Functions can be assigned to variables